 - The Office of the State Auditor uses public accounting firms to provide audit and agreed-upon procedures engagements of State agencies and departments.
 State regulations require the State Auditor approve all accounting and auditing contracts.
 The Office of the State Auditor issues a request for proposal (RFP), conducts bid conferences and awards contracts.
 This process ensures open and fair competition and competitive fees.
-In FY 2010-11 the Office of the State Auditor was responsible for letting and overseeing forty-seven audit and agreed-upon procedure contracts totaling approximately \$925.7 thousand. - The Office used in-house staff to conduct agreed-upon procedures engagements of General Sessions Courts, Magistrate Courts and Municipal Courts.
-During fiscal year 2010-11 nine reports were issued and approximately \$567 thousand in underreported costs were identified. - The Office of the State Auditor also provides expert technical assistance to other State government entities in the areas of finance and accounting.
-During the year the Office assisted State agencies in procuring audit and accounting services and continued to serve on various State committees (e.g., American Recovery and Reinvestment Act Task Force). - In FY 2010-11 the Administration Section accomplished a 36% reduction in the office space used by the Office of the State Auditor, saving over \$74,000 per year.
-Also, the lease for office space beginning January, 2012 was advertised through the RFP process and at the end of FY 2010-11 the Office was nearing final agreement on a new lease. - The Administration Section continued with the implementation of the South Carolina Enterprise Information System (SCEIS).
+In FY 2011-12 the Office of the State Auditor was responsible for letting and overseeing forty-eight audit and agreed-upon procedure contracts totaling approximately \$1.1 million. - The Office of the State Auditor used in-house staff to conduct agreed-upon procedures engagements of General Sessions Courts, Magistrate Courts and Municipal Courts.
+During fiscal year 2011-12 six reports were issued and approximately \$2 thousand in underreported costs were identified.
+Four engagements are currently in progress. - The Office of the State Auditor also provides expert technical assistance to other State government entities in the areas of finance and accounting.
+During the year the Office of the State Auditor assisted State agencies in procuring audit and accounting services. - The Administration Section continued with the implementation of enhancements and revisions to the South Carolina Enterprise Information System (SCEIS).